Recipes for Pre-training LLMs with MXFP8: Pre-training with MXFP8

 \subsection{Conversion from FP32 to MXFP8}

-\textbf{Computing X:} Typically, most of the values within each block in a tensor will be out of the representable range for the target \texttt{MX} format, both underflowing the minimum and overflowing the maximum representable number.
-To address this, a scale factor is multiplied with all values within a block, to shift the maximum number of values to be within the representable range.

-The scale factor, \verb+X+, is computed based on the absolute maximum value (\verb+amax+) among the 32 high-precision input values, i.e. \verb+amax+ = \(\max\|V_{i}\|; 1 \leq i \leq 32\).
+Often the original high precision (for example, \texttt{FP32} or \texttt{BF16}) values within a block are outside the representable range for the target \texttt{MX} format, both underflowing the minimum and overflowing the maximum representable magnitude.
+To address this, prior to conversion all values are multiplied with a scale factor so that no value overflows the \texttt{MX} format range, while minimizing flushes to 0.
+The shared per-block scale factor, \verb+X+, is computed based on the maximum absolute value (\verb+amax+) among the 32 high-precision input values, i.e. \verb+amax+ = \(\max\|V_{i}\|; 1 \leq i \leq 32\).
 The goal is to map this \verb+amax+ in the input-format to be the largest representable value in the desired \texttt{MX}-format.
-Special care is taken if some or all the elements in the input are \verb+Infinity+ and/or not-a-number (\verb+NaN+).
-If \verb+amax+ in a block is 0, then \verb+X+ is set to \verb+-127+, thus, interpreted value of \verb+X+ is $2^{-127}$.
-All $Q_i$'s in this case are set to 0.
+Once \verb+X+ is computed, $V_i$ is divided by $X$ and the resulting value is quantized to a \texttt{FP8}-representable number using Round-to-nearest-ties-to-even (RN) rounding.
+Furthermore, saturating conversion mode is used (as described in OCP \texttt{FP8} specification~\cite{ocpv1spec}) i.e. magnitudes exceeding \texttt{FP8}-maximum are clamped to respective maximum representative magnitude in quantized format.
+Special care is taken if some or all elements in the input are \verb+Infinity+ and/or not-a-number (\verb+NaN+).